-The Disabled in Development Project (DiD) is our storytelling place to both celebrate advances in disability inclusion and to testify to the ableist structural barriers we’ve encountered, and that may have halted our career advancement or forced us out.
+The Disabled in Development Project (DiD) is about advancing disability equity in philanthropy and fundraising.
+Our representation matters because access to funding is a critical component in dismantling structural ableism.
+DiD is our storytelling place to both celebrate advances in disability inclusion and to testify to the ableist structural barriers we’ve encountered, and that may have halted our career advancement or forced us out.
 The rallying call: Tell your truth to transform philanthropy!

 We’ll be speaking as the experts we are in disability inclusion work, regardless of job title or perceived status.
 We’ll share what we’ve gone through in bringing our knowledge of disability, chronic illness, and aging to work every day in philanthropy and fundraising.

 Because we want to make philanthropy more effective and thus more powerful by centering more disabled people from multiply-marginalized communities.

 Though just around 3% of people self-identity as disabled in philanthropy, there are many more of us than that, in addition to disabled, chronically ill, and/or aging non-profit fundraisers.
 That’s a lot of experience and a lot of it is untapped in current equity and inclusion work.

 I’m seeking the stories of disabled people, chronically ill people, and/or aging people who have experience in one or more of the following roles:

 - You’ve worked/volunteered in philanthropy as foundation staff, consultant, evaluator, trustee, proposal reviewer, board member, or other.

 - You’ve worked as a non-profit’s development staff-person, including in support/admin positions.

 - You’ve held fundraising responsibilities in a non-profit senior-level position, on the board or staff.